tsubauaaa/flutter_d2go/README.md

 ## Features

-- Class and boundary box by object detection (Android and iOS)
+- Get class and boundary box by object detection (Android and iOS)
-- Mask data by instance segmentation (Android only)
+- Get mask data by instance segmentation (Android only)
-- Keypoints by keypoint estimation (Android only)
+- Get keypoints by keypoint estimation (Android only)
 - Live inference for camera stream images (Android only)

 ## Preview